 Customers will have a quarterly manual meter reading.
 The monthly bill will include a charge of $7.78 to pay for the increased costs for utility personnel to perform the manual meter read and to enter information into the billing system each month.
 The monthly charge will be evaluated by the Public Service Commission with each rate increase application and could increase or decrease in the future based on actual costs.
 MWU standard practice will be to bill on a monthly basis, so all meters will receive a monthly bill.

 Following the completion of the installation phase of ProjectH20 and the demobilization of the installation subcontractor, MWU will charge actual costs for time and materials to remove an ERT.

 Please Note: Event if you select Option 2, you will still need to schedule an appointment to convert your current meter to read gallons instead of cubic feet (ccf).
-The new meter-reading device (below) for Option 2 has a digital display that turns off when not in use.
-In order to view your usage display, quickly tap the target in the target on the lower middle part of the device.

 A completed and signed Opt-Out Program Form must be submitted to MWU for both Option 1 and Option 2.
 The form can be faxed to MWU at (608) 266-4426 or mailed to the following address: